fivetran/dbt_aws_cloud_cost/README.md

 ## 📣 What does this dbt package do?

-This package models AWS Cloud Cost data from [Fivetran's AWS Cloud Cost connector](https://fivetran.com/docs/applications/aws_cloud_cost).
+This package models AWS Cloud Cost data from [Fivetran's AWS Cost Report connector](https://fivetran.com/docs/connectors/applications/aws-cost-report).
 It uses data in the format described by the [AWS Cost & Usage Report](https://docs.aws.amazon.com/cur/latest/userguide/table-dictionary-cur2.html).

 The main focus of the package is to transform the core object tables into analytics-ready models, including:
   - Materializes [AWS Cloud Cost staging tables](https://fivetran.github.io/dbt_aws_cloud_cost/#!/overview/aws_cloud_cost/models/?g_v=1) which leverage data in the format described by the [AWS Cost & Usage Report](https://docs.aws.amazon.com/cur/latest/userguide/table-dictionary-cur2.html).
 These staging tables clean, test, and prepare your AWS Cloud Cost data from [Fivetran's connector](https://fivetran.com/docs/connectors/applications/aws-cost-report) for analysis by doing the following: